F.A.Q

 Is there a timeline for how long it should take me to be able to bend the top bars?

-Based on our years of experiences in the trenches, if you work your ass off, bend at least twice per week, and commit to becoming a top-level steel bender, then it should take you around two to four years.
+Based on our years of experiences in the trenches, if you work your ass off, bend at least twice per week, and commit to becoming a top-level steel bender, then it should take you around two years.
 That’s a big “if.”
 A great deal of inner strength will be needed to even be able to touch those top bars.
+But, to become simply proficient in steel bending, it will only take a few months.
+You’ll be amazed at how quickly you progress and how much fun you have doing it.

 How do I protect my hands?